-All quizzes and exams will be administered during the in-person class time.
+Quizzes and exams could be administered in person and/ or online.
 Students will be expected to complete online assignments and activities equivalent to in class assignments and activities for the online portion of the course.
-Electronic communication, both synchronous and asynchronous (chat/forum) will be evaluated for participation and to maintain effective communication between instructor and students.
+Electronic communication, both synchronous and asynchronous (chat/forum) will be evaluated for participation and to maintain effective communication between instructor and students